greenTortle/vector_sequence_resources/README.md

 ## "sequence_simulator.py"

 > GUI that allows you to visualize 1-4 vector sequence(s) evolve overtime.
-Given x_0 and sequence type it plays an animation of what the sequence looks like with faded data points representing the history of the vector sequence
+Given x_0 and sequence type it plays an animation of what the sequence looks like with faded data points representing the history of the vector sequence.
+For the general Hailstone function a $q$ must be specified

 ## "ZGC_grapher.c" and "ZGC_grapher.py"